f4exb/sdrangel/Readme.md

 Since version 4 the `sdrangelsrv` binary launches a server mode SDRangel instance that runs wihout the GUI.
 More information is provided in the Readme file of the `sdrsrv` folder.

-<h2>Detached RF head server (SDRdaemon)</h2>
+<h2>Detached RF head server</h2>

 Since version 4.1 the previously separated project SDRdaemon has been modified and included in SDRangel.
-The `sdrangelsrv` headless variant can be used for this purpose using the Daemon source or sink channels.
+The `sdrangelsrv` headless variant can be used for this purpose using the Remote source or sink channels.

 <h1>Notes on pulseaudio setup</h1>